elifilaria/blockchain-capstone/README.md

 ### Step 2:

 * Run the Ganache.
 It by default listens to RPC server on localhost:8545.
 * Clone the DApp at https://stogit.cs.stolaf.edu/cap-s18/bc and download the entire bc folder to your computer.
-This can be done by typing
+This can be done by typing:
 ```
 git clone https://stogit.cs.stolaf.edu/cap-s18/bc.git
 ```

-* Then run the following commands in the bc directory one after another
+* Then run the following commands in the bc directory one after another:
 ```
 npm install -g truffle
 npm install